DMvers/Picaria/README.md

 # Picaria

-An American board game, implemented for Android, with very rudimentary automatic play.
+An American board game, implemented for Android, with a good AI (minimax) opponent